Welcome to Year 3!

 We encourage children to drink throughout the day.
 Please send your child in each day with a named water bottle.

-Throughout the week we work independently and with a learning partner.
+Throughout the week, we work independently and with a learning partner.
 These pairings will change throughout the year so that everybody gets the opportunity to work with a variety of classmates.

-Our PE days are Wednesdays (gymnastics) and Thursday (games).
-Both these sessions will be held outside.
-Children will need to come to school in their PE kits on these days.
 We require children to wear navy shorts and a white T-shirt.
 As the weather gets cooler, navy jogging trousers and a navy sweatshirt may be worn.
 Trainers or plimsolls should also be worn to school.
 Please make sure children come to school with hair tied back and do not wear earrings.